Members' Days & Clinics

 Educate yourself and your horse!
-Join us for a clinic.
+Join us for a clinic or schooling day.

-GMHA is one of the premier clinic locations in the Northeast.
+GMHA is one of the premier equestrian facilities in the Northeast.

 Biosecurity Fact Sheet: Help Keep Our Horses Healthy!